-- A. On lots with an existing, or as part of a, single-family dwelling, one (1) ADU shall be permitted subject to the following requirements: - 1.
+- A. On lots with an existing, or proposed as part of a, single-family dwelling, one (1) ADU shall be permitted subject to the following requirements: - 1.
 Criteria.
 ADUs may be established through: - a.
 Conversion of existing floor space in a single-family residence; - b.
 A single-story addition to an existing single-family residence; - c.
 Conversion of an existing, permitted detached accessory structure; - d.
 The construction of a new ADU as permitted in this section; - e.
 Construction of a new primary residence with an ADU; or - f.
-The conversion of an existing garage.

-- g.
-An ADU may be established by a-f above, unless the lot has been developed under Chapter 18.31. - 2.
+The conversion of an existing garage. - g.
+An ADU may be established by a-f above, unless, the lot has been developed under Chapter 18.31. - 2.
 Location.
-ADUs shall meet the setback requirements for the primary residence in the zoning district in which they are located, except as follows: - a.
-No additional setback shall be required for an existing, legally constructed structure, that is converted to an ADU, or an ADU constructed in the same location and to the same dimensions as an existing structure. - b.
-A setback of at least four (4) feet from the interior side and rear lot lines shall be required for a new ADU. - c.
-ADUs shall not occupy a required front yard if it is possible to build a unit, that measure eight hundred (800) square feet or less, elsewhere on the lot. - d.
-ADUs shall maintain a minimum five (5) foot separation from other structures on the parcel. - e.
-Additional setbacks may be required for attached or detached ADUs over eight hundred (800) square feet in area when the unit is located on a corner lot or a throughlot. - f.
+ADUs shall meet the setback requirements for the primary residence in the zoning district in which it is they are located, except as follows: - a.
+No additional setback shall be required for an existing, legally constructed detached accessory structure, that is converted to an ADU, or an ADU

+- constructed in the same location and to the same dimensions as an existing structure. - b.
+A setback of at least four (4) feet from the interior side and rear lot lines shall be required for a new, attached or detached ADU. - c.
+ADUs shall not occupy a required front yard if it is possible to build a comparable unit, that measure eight hundred (800) square feet or less, elsewhere on the lot. - d.
+Detached ADUs shall maintain a minimum five (5) foot separation from other structures on the parcel. - e.
+Additional setbacks may be required for attached or detached ADUs over eight hundred (800) square feet in area when the unit is located on a corner lot or a through/double frontage lot. - e-f.
 ADUs constructed as a second-story addition to an existing residential structure shall comply with all setbacks and design requirements established by the zoning district in which the ADU is located. - 3.
 Size.
 ADUs shall be between one hundred fifty (150) and one thousand (1,000) square feet in floor area. - a.
-ADUs shall not exceed eight hundred fifty (850) square feet if they contain one (1) bedroom or less and one thousand (1,000) square feet if they contain at least two (2) bedrooms. - b.
-ADUs over eight hundred (800) square feet shall be subject to lot coverage, floor-area ratio, setbacks, and other applicable residential development standards for the primary residence. - c.
+Attached ADUs shall not exceed the greater of eight hundred fifty (850) square feet if it-they contains one (1) bedroom or less and one thousand (1,000) square feet if it-they contains at least two (2) bedrooms. - b.
+Attached ADUs over eight hundred (800) square feet shall be subject to lot coverage, floor-area ratio, setbacks, and other applicable residential development standards for the primary residence. - c.
 Enclosed patios or other enclosed non-conditioned space (as defined by the California Building Code) directly accessible from or solely attached to an ADU shall be included in the square footage of the unit.

-4. Height.

-- a.
-Attached ADUs shall be subject to the height limitations established by the zoning district in which the ADU is located. - b.
+Detached ADUs shall not exceed one thousand (1,000) square feet in floor area. - d.
+Detached ADUs over eight hundred (800) square feet shall be subject to lot coverage, floor-area ratio, and other applicable residential development standards for the primary residence. - 4.
+Height.
+Detached and - a. attached Attached ADUs shall be subject to the height limitations established by the zoning district in which the ADU is located. - a.b.
 Detached ADUs shall be limited to one (1) story with a maximum height of sixteen (16) feet.